wp-plugins/nextgen-gallery/readme.txt

 **And at least request your question here :** http://alexrabe.de/forums/

 == Changelog ==

+= V1.5.0 - 18.03.2010 =
+* NEW : Support for Post thumbnail feature
+* NEW : Backup and Recover function for images (THX to Simone Fumagalli)
+* NEW : Resize images after upload (THX to Simone Fumagalli)
+* NEW : Added a JSON class for fetching galleries in a RESTful way (see xml/json.php)
+* NEW : Adding various new capabilities for user roles
+* NEW : Auto downloader for translation file
+* Changed : Rename query var from slideshow to callback for compat reason with other plugin
+* Changed : Convert widget function to new WP structure
+* Changed : Include lookup for tags into the backend search
+* Changed : Restructure addgallery and settings page to enable custom tabs
+* Bugfix : Select album preview from gallery preview pics instead random list
+* Bugfix : Keep fix dimension in edit thumbnail operation
+* Bugfix : Import meta data didn't work correct for existing images
+* Bugfix : Fix onload bug for Chrome 4 in Shutter script
+* Bugfix : Remove various PHP notices for a better world
+* Removed : Canonical link is now part of Wordpress 2.9

 = V1.4.3 - 16.11.2009 =
 * Bugfix : Urlencode XML file path for sildeshow